Glanceyes/DreamCatalystPaperCode/README.md

 Please download the dataset from the following link and extract it to the `dataset` directory.

 > PDS provides image data for 3D scene.
 Please download the dataset [here](https://1drv.ms/f/s!AtxL_EOxFeYMk3rftsoc4L8cg0VS?e=Hhbprk).
-This dataset is a subset of the 3D scene data from [Instruct-NeRF2NeRF](https://instruct-nerf2nerf.github.io/).
+This dataset includes a subset of the 3D scene data from [Instruct-NeRF2NeRF](https://instruct-nerf2nerf.github.io/).
 You do not need to download Dreambooth checkpoints since our method does not require them.

 <br/>